 1.290.293 votes were cast for parties or lists that did not receive enough votes to gain seats in their given district.
 In total, the constituent assembly will be composed of 217 seats, approximately one representative per 60.000 Tunisians.
 Turnout among registered voters was around 70%, but unregistered voters were also allowed to vote.
 Total turnout is estimated to have been around 85%.
 With over 10% of Tunisians living abroad, 18 seats were reserved for the Tunisian diaspora.
 Senior party members of the disbanded former ruling party RCD, were banned from standing in the election if they were in politics within the last ten years.

-Political system after elections
+Political landscape after elections

 On 21 November 2011 a coalition of Ennahda, CPR and FDTL/Ettakotal was formed holding a majority of 138 seats in the assembly.
 They agreed to share the three highest posts in the Assembly.
 Therefore Ettakotal/FDTL leader Mustapha Ben Jaafar was elected President of the Assembly and Meherzia Labidi (Ennahda) and Larbi Abid (CPR) were elected vice presidents.
 The Assembly will also perform normal parliamentary functions in this year, such as government oversight and the drafting of new legislation.

-Previous political system
+Previous political landscape